Anthony Davis NBA Playoffs Player Props: Lakers vs. Warriors

-The Los Angeles Lakers, Anthony Davis included, take on the Golden State Warriors at 9:00 PM ET on Thursday in the 2023 NBA Playoffs.
+The Los Angeles Lakers, Anthony Davis included, will be in action at 8:30 PM on Saturday versus the Golden State Warriors in the 2023 NBA Playoffs.

-If you'd like to make predictions on Davis' performance, we dive into his available prop bets, using stats and trends, below.
+Let's break down Davis' prop bets, and some stats and trends to help you find good wagers.

 Anthony Davis Prop Bets vs. the Warriors